tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > ```
 > ```col-md
 > **Gonane**
-> The simplest steroid consisting of only three rings of cyclohexane followed by one ring of
+> The simplest steroid consisting of only three rings of cyclohexane followed by one ring of cyclopentane.
+> Gonane has no attached fatty acid or
 > ```
 > ````